teampat/express-api-template/README.md

 For support and questions:

 - Create an issue on GitHub
-- Check the API documentation
+- Check the API documentation at `/api-docs`
 - Review the test files for usage examples
+- Run `npm run examples` to see utility functions in action

+---

+**Happy coding! 🎉**

+This template provides everything you need to build a modern, scalable Express.js API with automated database migrations, comprehensive testing, and production-ready features.